-We are offering to exchange the existing notes for a combination of cash and exchange notes to extend the time that we have to pay the debt represented by the exchange notes and to reduce the aggregate principal amount of existing notes outstanding.
+We are offering to exchange the existing notes for the exchange notes to extend the time that we have to pay the debt represented by the exchange notes.
 We are undertaking this exchange offer to restructure our debt obligations.
 The outstanding principal amount of \$37.5 million of existing notes will require us to make principal and interest payments through the maturity date of March 1, 2004 that are significantly in excess of our \$14.5 million balance of cash, cash equivalents and short-term investments at March 30, 2002.
 We do not expect that we will be able to generate sufficient additional funds from operations to repay the existing notes at maturity.